Understanding Religious Attitudes Toward Direct Cremation Without a Service

 Pre-planning your own cremation can be stressful, especially if family tensions are involved.
 Yet it’s ideal to know everything will be taken care of without undue complications.

-Tulip Cremation offers two straightforward pre-need plans for individuals seeking to arrange direct cremation in advance.
-Our simple plan is available for just $950, and includes collection from anywhere within our service area, transportation to our facilities, preparation, and return of your ashes in a simple urn to any U.S. address.
+Tulip Cremation offers straightforward pre-need plans for individuals seeking to arrange direct cremation in advance.
+Our simple plan includes collection from anywhere within our service area, transportation to our facilities, preparation, and return of your ashes in a simple urn to any U.S. address all for one low price.
 Our worldwide plan includes all of our simple plan’s features, plus collection from anywhere in the world.

 Our prices are transparent, and any money paid up front will be kept safe in a state-approved trust fund, where it will remain until our services are required.
 Our Family Care Team is available by phone or online 24 hours a day, seven days a week to answer all of your questions and help make the planning process as smooth and stress-free as possible.
 We’re happy to help however we can, and we’ll be here whenever you—or your family—need us.

 Tulip Cremation offers a simple, affordable direct cremation service that includes transportation, preparation, and private cremation, as well as return shipping of your loved one’s ashes via fully trackable USPS Priority Mail Express.
 To contact our Family Care Team, call (844) 942-4909 to learn more or arrange online with just a few easy clicks.